rahulnedunuri/cse15l-lab-reports/lab-report-3-week-5.md

 ![Image](less-m2.png)

-# find filename
+# find filedirectory
-- the find command will search for all files that match the given filename argument
+- the find command will search for all files that match the given filedirectory argument
 - this command is useful for visualizing a list of all files that contain a certain name or file type

 ```
-//using directories from ./technical
+# using directories from ./technical
-find ./technical/biomed/*.txt //this searches for all files in the biomed directory of type .txt
+find ./technical/biomed/*.txt # this searches for all files in the biomed directory of type .txt
 ```

 *output*